 - Token Wholesome: She's mostly dressed fully despite her usually big breasts for her age.
 To fully demonstrate this, in the DS re-release, Tytti's the only female (aside from Mio and Presia) who has no Gainaxing.
 This is carried over to the Second Original Generation.

 - Tsundere: Type B - Tytti usually deals with other people kindly but she either gives the cold shoulder or angry treatment to Ricardo...at least until his last moments.

 - Unfortunate Names: Although Tytti is a normal Finnish name, this doesn't stop English-speaking players from believing her name is something akin to breasts or cleavage, which is ironic since she covers up wholly.

 - Combination Attack: With Presia in Revelation of Evil God.
 Oddly enough, it looks like cross between the "Sekiha Love Love Tenkyoken" and the "Royal Heart Breaker".

 - Covert Pervert: Mio is a dirty little kid.
 Not only does she openly grope Tytti (Played for Laughs, due to Mio's shock at their breast size difference), she apparently collects adult magazines...of women.

 - Early-Bird Cameo: Mio appears in certain routes in Alpha and has Masaki help her out of a building.
 After teasing him a bit, she tells the player this scene is merely for fanservice.

 - Epic Fail: In Alpha Gaiden and the Second Original Generation, if the Zamzeed fails in successfully using its "Gouryuundou Masamune", the mountain/rock embedded to the weapon will pop off and trample the machine with it.

-- The first time she kills an enemy pilot in EX, Mio's so incredibly shaken up of her taking a life she becomes uncontrollable until the next scenario.
+- The first time she kills an enemy pilot in EX and 2nd Original Generation, Mio's so incredibly shaken up of her taking a life she becomes uncontrollable until the next scenario.
 Thankfully for her, Masaki has been through the same thing way before and helps her through it.